 Figure 6.1A.3.2-1: Procedure for analytics aggregation without provision of Area of Interest

 1. This step is a NWDAF discovery procedure without providing any area of interest.
-NRF may return multiple NWDAF candidates matching the requested capabilities and supported Analytics ID(s).
+The service consumer discovers an aggregation NWDAF (e.g., NWDAF1) as specified in clause 5.2.
+When NRF is used, NRF may return multiple NWDAF candidates matching the requested capabilities and supported Analytics ID(s).

 Depending on the requested Analytics ID, the NWDAF service consumer, e.g. based on internal logic, can be able to determine which NWDAF should be selected for providing the required data analytics.
 If not, the NWDAF service consumer should select a NWDAF with large serving area from the candidate NWDAFs which supports analytics aggregation, e.g. NWDAF 1.